• Skip to primary navigation

 colorful Tricolore salad in a big white bowl, with a striped dish towel underneath

-Fresh crisp flavorful lettuces, rich nutty parmesan cheese and luscious Lemony vinaigrette make this tricolore salad a popular classic.
+Fresh crisp flavorful lettuces, rich nutty parmesan cheese and a luscious lemony vinaigrette make this tricolore salad a popular classic.
 Tricolore salad goes with so many things and it always delights.

 I make this for weeknight dinners and for fancy parties.
 Italian tricolore salad is a great dinner party dish: colorful, elegant and easy to throw together.
 A simple salad but so pretty and delicious because of the strong personalities of these lettuces and how well they complement each other.